 Sensitive receptors have been identified, based on proximity to the alignment or construction compounds.
 Night time lighting auditing is undertaken to ensure light spill does not impact on these receptors.
 Additionally, a toolbox has been run for key staff on temporary lighting requirements.

-All complaints regarding lighting will be treated as environmental incidents by CPB.
-No complaints have been received during the year to 30 June 2018.
+All complaints regarding lighting will are treated as environmental incidents by CPB.

 Economic Aspects Performance

 At a glance